Squirrel Repellents & Squirrel Feeding

 STOPPING SQUIRRELS FROM GETTING TO THE FEEDER

-Physically stopping squirrels from reaching your feeders is another option to add to your squirrel-proofing arsenal.
+Physically stopping squirrels from reaching your feeders is another option to add to your squirrel-resistance arsenal.
 Caged feeders, mentioned above, are one method.
 You can also try adding squirrel baffles to your feeders, feeder poles and hanging lines.

 A squirrel baffle is a clear plastic dome with a sloped, slick surface that gives the squirrel nothing to cling to while advancing toward a feeder.
 If it tries to climb on the baffle, the squirrel loses its grip and slides off.
 Baffles can be placed on the hanging line above your feeder or below your feeder on the mounting pole.